SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Broker services (messaging, management) are available through the service ports of the [Broker Service](#event-broker-deployment) object created as part of the deployment.

-Clients may access the service ports directly through a configured [standard Kubernetes service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
+Clients can access the service ports directly through a configured [standard Kubernetes service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
 Alternatively, services can be mapped to Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress).
 These options are discussed in details in the upcoming [Using Service Type](#using-a-service-type) and [Using Ingress](#using-ingress) sections.
->Note: an OpenShift-specific alternative of exposing services through Routes is described in the [PubSub+ Openshift Deployment Guide](https://github.com/SolaceProducts/pubsubplus-openshift-quickstart/blob/master/docs/PubSubPlusOpenShiftDeployment.md).
+>Note: An OpenShift-specific alternative of exposing services through Routes is described in the [PubSub+ Openshift Deployment Guide](https://github.com/SolaceProducts/pubsubplus-openshift-quickstart/blob/master/docs/PubSubPlusOpenShiftDeployment.md).

-Enabling TLS for services is recommended and will also be [described](#configuring-tls-for-services).
+Enabling TLS for services is recommended.
+For details, see [Configuring TLS for Services](#configuring-tls-for-services).

 Regardless the way to access services, the Service object is always used and it determines when and which broker Pod provides the actual service as explained in the next section.

 #### Serving Pod Selection

-The first criteria for a broker Pod to be selected for service is its readiness - if readiness  starts to fail Kubernetes will stop sending traffic to the pod until it passes again.
+The first criteria for a broker Pod to be selected for service is its readiness—if readiness is failing, Kubernetes stops sending traffic to the pod until it passes again.

 The second, additional criteria is the pod label set to `active=true`.

-Both pod readiness and label are updated periodically (every 5 seconds) triggered by the pod readiness probe which invokes the `readiness_check.sh` script which is mounted on the broker container.
+Both pod readiness and label are updated periodically (every 5 seconds), triggered by the pod readiness probe.
+This probe invokes the `readiness_check.sh` script which is mounted on the broker container.

 The requirements for a broker pod to satisfy both criteria are:
 * The broker must be in Guaranteed Active service state, that is providing [Guaranteed Messaging Quality-of-Service (QoS) level of event messages persistence](https://docs.solace.com/PubSub-Basics/Guaranteed-Messages.htm).
 If service level is degraded even to [Direct Messages QoS](//docs.solace.com/PubSub-Basics/Direct-Messages.htm) this is no longer sufficient.